Dawnisse/lae/fpga/labs/lab5/README.md

 at the command line.

-Load the Verilog file in the newly created project and try to run from the GUI **all steps of the FPGA implementation flow** :
+Load **both the Verilog file and the constraints file** in the newly created project and try to run from the GUI **all steps of the FPGA implementation flow** :

 * generic synthesis (RTL elaboration)
 * mapped synthesis
-* place-and-route
+* place-and-route (implementation)
 * bitstream generation